AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Assign multiple custom roles to a user

+You can assign multiple Custom roles to users using the following ways:

-Assign multiple custom roles to a user through the Adobe Learning Manager interface or by uploading a CSV file.
-This feature gives you more control over user permissions in the system.
+* Using the UI: You can assign more than one custom role to a user directly from the Adobe Learning Manager interface.
+* Using CSV Upload: You can upload a CSV file to assign multiple custom roles to several users at once.

+This makes it easier to manage user access and control permissions across the system.

 ### Assign multiple custom roles through the User Interface

-Assigning multiple custom roles through the administrator UI in Adobe Learning Manager is quick, flexible, and reduces errors.
-Administrator can assign roles visually without technical steps like CSV uploads, making it perfect for onboarding or adjusting permissions.
-The UI offers immediate visibility into assigned roles, minimizing errors and ensuring better control.
-It supports updates as responsibilities change, instant role switching, and role-based delegation.
+Assigning multiple custom roles through the Admin Console in Adobe Learning Manager is a fast and intuitive option ideal for onboarding, permission adjustments, or smaller updates.
+Roles can be assigned visually, without the need for CSV uploads, which reduces the risk of errors and provides real-time visibility.
+This method supports quick updates as responsibilities shift and allows role switching and delegation as needed.

 To assign multiple custom roles to a user, follow these steps: